What is the deadline for applying? When is interview season?

 How many fellows are there in the program?

-Beginning in 2018, we will accept 3 per year, for a total of 9.
+We accept 3 fellows per year, for a total of 9.

 How often will I be on call?
 Do I have to stay in the hospital for my call?